 OTC Policy Amendment Preferred Alternative

 The State Water Board proposes an amendment to the OTC Policy consistent with Alternative 5.
 Alternative 5 would extend the compliance dates for Alamitos, Huntington Beach, and Ormond Beach for three years until December 31, 2023, and would extend Redondo Beach for one year until December 31, 2021.
 Diablo Canyon Unit 1’s compliance date would be shortened to November 2, 2024, and Unit 2’s compliance date would be extended to August 26, 2025, matching the NRC license expiration date of each unit.
 Additionally, all administrative compliance updates and non-substantive changes discussed above would be made to the OTC Policy.
+The need to extend the four OTC facilities to address system grid reliability concerns as specified in SACCWIS Alternative 4 was reconfirmed in a May 27, 2020 joint letter submitted by the CAISO, the CPUC, and the CEC to the State Water Board.
+In accordance with Section 3.B.(5) of the OTC Policy, the State Water Board shall afford significant weight to the unanimous recommendation of the energy agencies.

 Addendum to the 2010 Final SED